-Around 7.3 million people in the UK use anti-depressants, which makes up 17% of the adult population [1].
-Anti-depressants can be extremely vital medication for those that are suffering from depression, but that doesn’t mean they don’t come without their own side effects.
+Around 7.3 million people in the UK use anti-depressants, which make up 17% of the adult population [1].
+Anti-depressants can be extremely vital medication for those who are suffering from depression, but that doesn’t mean they don’t come without their own side effects.
 One side effect, which may be a cause for concern, is the ability to trigger hair loss.

 So does sertraline cause hair loss?
-And do other anti-depressants have similar side effects?
+Do other anti-depressants have similar side effects?

 Read on to learn more about anti-depressants – in particular, sertraline – and why they can sometimes cause your hair to fall out.
 We’ll also discuss what you can do to prevent this from happening to you and whether there are any treatments out there that can help.